 For an output block value, use the name of the connector shown in the Exports tab for the variable.
 For example:

 Note: The names of the block and connector must match exactly, include capitals, spaces, and special characters.
+For blocks with only one output port, such as an Add block, omit the connector.

 Suppose you want to access some information from the following ADL algo, including the exported variables are shown in the Exports tab as well as the Instrument ID from the Instrument0 input block.